When it comes to event planning, the talent you choose to represent you is your secret weapon.

 3. Assess Experience and Qualifications

-Selecting experienced talent increases the likelihood that they’ll be able to achieve your objectives and may require less training.
+Selecting experienced talent increases the likelihood that they’ll achieve your objectives and may require less training.

 Hiring your staff through an event staff specialist like Coalition gives you access to an extensive network of reputable and reliable talent, meaning you’ll save time sifting through applications and can quickly secure the right people for the job.